KieranCG/Project3-Cookbook/README.md

 ### Deployment

 The app is deployed to Heroku to make it accessible to users worldwide.
 Continuous deployment practices ensure that updates and enhancements are deployed seamlessly to the production environment.

+#### Continuous Deployment Practices

+The Cookbook app employs several continuous deployment practices to maintain a production-ready environment:

+- **Version Control:** Version control, using Git in this project, enables efficient collaboration among developers and facilitates tracking changes to the codebase.
+Utilizing branches for feature development, pull requests for code review, and merging changes ensure a structured and organized development process.

+By implementing these continuous deployment practices, the Cookbook app ensures scalability, reliability, and maintainability in delivering updates and enhancements to users while maintaining a stable production environment.